-Duloxetine moderately cost-effective for treating back painJune 14th, 2013 in Diseases, Conditions, Syndromes /
+Duloxetine moderately cost-effective for treating back painJune 14, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Duloxetine is a moderately cost-effective treatment for chronic low back pain (CLBP) compared with other post-first-line oral medications, according to research published in the May 15 issue of Spine.